MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

-To test the convergence of MetaLoc, we exploit a vanilla log-distance path-loss model operating at different std values to generate synthetic data with the experimental settings given in Table I of \cite{gao2022metaloc}, which lists four training tasks and one test task with various transmit powers, path-loss exponents, antenna gains and noise levels.
-Fig.~\ref{fig:Double-axis-system:} presents the relationship between RMSE and the number of gradient steps versus the training data size.
-Specifically, the red curve shows that MetaLoc converges much faster than those non-MetaLoc methods that are trained using the same neural network architecture but with random initializations of the network parameters.

-Moreover, the performance of the non-MetaLoc methods is primarily affected by the training data size, i.e., the non-MetaLoc performance improves with an increasing size.
-When the data size rises to 8000, the localization performance becomes saturated, reaching a level slightly inferior to that of MetaLoc but the latter merely requires 124 data for training.
+To test the convergence speed of MetaLoc, we exploit a vanilla log-distance path-loss model operating at different std values to generate synthetic data with the experimental settings given in Table I of \cite{gao2022metaloc}, which lists four training tasks and one test task with various transmit powers, path-loss exponents, antenna gains and noise levels.
+In the double-axis system as shown in Fig.~\ref{fig:Double-axis-system:}, the red-axis system represents MetaLoc, while the blue-axis system represents the baseline method RI that was trained using the same neural network architecture but with random initialization of the network parameters.
+Figure~\ref{fig:Double-axis-system:} presents the relationship between RMSE and the number of gradient steps with different training data size.
+Specifically, the red curve shows that MetaLoc converges much faster than those RI curves.
+Moreover, Fig.~\ref{fig:Double-axis-system:} shows that the RI method can be largely affected by the training data size, i.e., the RI performance improves with an increasing scale of training data.
+When the data size rises to 8000 samples, the localization performance becomes saturated, reaching a level slightly inferior to that of MetaLoc but the latter merely requires only 124 data samples for training.
 Compared with the traditional fingerprinting methods that strongly rely on the large amount of data collected in the target environment, the MetaLoc framework exploits the existing database built for a batch of different scenarios.